 Business confidence in terms of earnings remains high.

-When predicting how earnings this business tax year compare to last year, more than two thirds of SME directors (67%) predicted they would make more than last year.
+When predicting how earnings during business tax year 2022-23 compare to the previous year, more than two thirds of SME directors (67%) predicted they would make more than previous year.

-Some 28% predicted they would make the same as last year, with only 2% saying they thought they would make less than last year (the remainder said they were not sure yet).
+Some 28% predicted they would make the same as 2022-23 tax year, with only 2% saying they thought they would make less than that year (the remainder said they were not sure yet).

-Looking at regional variation, SME owners in Northern Ireland, Wales and the Midlands were most likely to anticipate that their SME would make more than last year, with 81%, 78% and 77% respectively saying this.
+Looking at regional variation, SME owners in Northern Ireland, Wales and the Midlands were most likely to anticipate that their SME would make more than the previous tax year, with 81%, 78% and 77% respectively saying this.

-SMEs in London were more likely than in other regions to predict that they will make less this business tax year than last year, with 8% of SME owners there saying this.
+SMEs in London were more likely than in other regions to predict that they will make less in the 2022-23 business tax year than the previous year, with 8% in that region saying this.

 Identifying areas for growth